-In November 2015, Defendants willingly agreed and represented to all parties that their continued engagement would be limited to a Partition Lawsuit and that they would no longer provide and pre-trial services in the Chase Lawsuit.
-At or about that same time, Hopper and Wassmer entered into a separate agreement with Plaintiffs for Plaintiffs to represent them in the Chase Lawsuit.
-Defendants, in fact, knew and freely consented to Hopper and Wassmer's independent retention of Plaintiffs, including Vitullo of FSSV, specifically.
+It is undisputed that these events never materialized.
+In November 2015, Defendants willingly agreed and represented to all parties that their engagement would be limited to Pre-Trial Issues, or, exactly what was set forth in Defendants' Pre-Trial Issues Fee Agreement.
+Defendants, in fact, knew and freely consented to Hopper and Wassmer's independent retention of Plaintiffs, including Anthony Vitullo of FSSV, specifically.
 Defendants completed their legal services related to the Partition Lawsuit in the spring of 2016.
 To this end, Defendants' invoices (at least the ones that have been made available to Plaintiffs) reflect no additional legal services were provided to Hopper and Wassmer after spring 2016.
 Defendants' work was completed at that time; and no further legal work is believed to have been provided after this date.
 More than one year later, in the fall of 2017, Hopper and Wassmer's claims proceed to trial against Chase.
-Consistent with their November 2015 agreement and representations, Defendants did not appear for trial or otherwise assist in the trial, which lasted more than one month.
-At no time during the trial did Defendants offer to compensate Plaintiffs any legal fee, whether reduced or otherwise, pursuant to any alleged contractual agreement to hire Plaintiffs.
+Consistent with their November 2015 agreement, Defendants did not appear for trial or otherwise assist in the trial, which lasted more than one month.
+At no time during the trial did Defendants offer to compensate either Vitullo or FSSV any legal fee, whether reduced or otherwise, pursuant to any alleged contractual agreement to hire Plaintiffs.
 The only work performed by Defendants on the Chase Litigation before November 2015 was attending an isolated hearing, and a mediation.

-In December 2017, Defendants demanded that FSSV and Vitullo turn over legal fees allegedly owed to Defendants.
-The purported reason for this demand was an alleged hybrid contingent fee agreement for "services performed at trial."
-Defendants claimed that they had hired Vitullo, though they declined to produce any details of this alleged retention.
-Defendants also omitted any reference to the November 2015 agreement that their services would be limited to the Partition Lawsuit.
+In December 2017, Defendants demanded that Plaintiffs turn over legal fees allegedly owed to Defendants.
+The purported reason for this demand was a hybrid contingent fee agreement for "services performed at trial."
+Defendants claimed that they had hired Anthony Vitullo, though they declined to produce any details of this alleged retention.
+Defendants also omitted any reference to the November 2015 agreement that their services would be limited to the partition litigation.
 Defendants also failed to explain why they ceased performing the pre-trial services set forth in the Pre-Trial Issues Fee Agreement.
 Defendants also omitted the fact that they never showed up for trial.

-Importantly, section 82.065(a) of the Texas Government Code requires a contingency fee agreement to be signed by both the attorney and the client.
+Importantly, Section 82.065(a) of the Texas Government Code requires that any contingency fee agreement must be signed by both the attorney and the client.
 The only contingency fee agreement signed by Plaintiffs is the contingency fee agreement between Plaintiffs and Hopper and Wassmer, not the Pre-Trial Issues Fee Agreement that Defendants claim entitles them to a hybrid contingency fee.

 Rule 1.04(f) of the Texas Disciplinary Rules of Professional Conduct plainly states that a contingency fee contract that involves a fee sharing agreement or fee division agreement between multiple law firms must specify and explain the basis for this fee sharing arrangement-and the compensation must be commensurate with the services provided by each Firm-and there must be signatures of all parties and informed consent by the Client(s).
 The Pre-Trial Issues Fee Agreement that Defendants claim entitles them to a hybrid contingency fee provision fails to satisfy any of these requirements.
-In fact, the contingency upon which Defendants base their claim to a contingency interest is not even in the body of the contract; rather, it is an exhibit attached to that agreement separate from the signature page.
+In fact, the contingency upon which Defendants claim an interest is not even in the body of the contract; rather, its in an exhibit attached to that agreement separate from the signature page.